-ENVIRONMENTAL HEALTH AND SAFETY MANAGEMENT (EHSM)
+ENVIRONMENTAL HEALTH AND SAFETY Management (ehsm)

-100 INTRODUCTION TO ENVIRONMENTAL AND OCCUPATIONAL SAFETY AND HEALTH (OSH) TECHNOLOGY 4 UNITS
+100 INTRODUCTION TO ENVIRONMENTAL AND OCCUPATIONAL SAFETY AND 4 UNITS HEALTH (OSH) TECHNOLOGY

 General overview of the Environmental Health and Safety Management (EHSM) field with an emphasis on hazardous materials, hazardous waste management, and their effect upon the environment and worker health and safety.
 Topics include the history of pollution and workplace hazards leading to current legislation, and current best practices of handling hazardous substances to minimize the harmful impact on society and the environment.
+CSU

-110 POLLUTION PREVENTION 3 UNITS
+110 POLLUTION PREVENTION

 Study of various raw materials and chemicals used in industry and the changes that occur as they move through the industrial process.
 Topics include: applicable regulations; the material balance concept of inventory; the importance of waste minimization/pollution prevention; pollution and residential waste generation, reduction and prevention.
 Students will develop a waste source reduction plan.
+CSU

-130 ENVIRONMENTAL/OCCUPATIONAL HEALTH EFFECTS OF HAZARDOUS MATERIALS 3 UNITS remediation sites.
+130 ENVIRONMENTAL/OCCUPATIONAL HEALTH EFFECTS OF HAZARDOUS 3 UNITS MATERIALS

+Study of the acute and chronic health effects produced by exposure to chemical, physical and biological agents with an emphasis on hazardous materials commonly associated with industrial operations, waste disposal, and remediation sites.
 Topics include routes of entry, toxic effects, risk evaluation, permissible exposure limits, medical surveillance, control methods for reducing exposure, and using Material Safety Data Sheets (MSDS) to develop strategies to reduce worker exposure.